Lercher/csharp-language-server-protocol/sample/SampleServer/Readme.md

 * Select `Coco/R Generic` from the drop down box, otherwise you won't see any logging
 * Now open and modify the sample file `sample\SampleServer\WFModel\SampleWfModel.txt`
 * Notice some logging

+## Evaluating Implemented Language Server Features

+Change to the open vscode instance first and load the sample file `sample\SampleServer\WFModel\SampleWfModel.txt`.

+### Hover

+Point the mouse cursor over a word in the "code".
+Notice a markdown formatted tooltip with some basic information concerning the word under the mouse cursor.